JS-DevTools/eslint-config-modular/README.md

 This module enforces **opinionated** whitespace rules, such as [two-space indentation](https://eslint.org/docs/rules/indent), [Stroustrup style opening braces](https://eslint.org/docs/rules/brace-style), and [commas at the end of the line](https://eslint.org/docs/rules/comma-style).

 ### `modular/test` <small>[(source)](./test/index.js)</small>
-This module configures ESLint to recognize globals that are defined by common test frameworks, such as `describe`, `it`, `beforeEach`, `assert`, `expect`, etc.  It also disables rules that tend to cause problems with certain test frameworks.
+This module configures ESLint to recognize globals that are defined by common test frameworks, such as `describe`, `it`, `beforeEach`, etc.  It also disables rules that tend to cause problems with certain test frameworks.

 > **Note:** We recommend that you create a separate `.eslintrc.yml` file in your test folder.
 That way, it can use different modules and rules than the rest of your codebase.